Honey bees, Black Renaissance, Chris Stapleton; more September events - NewsBreak

 Honey bees, Black Renaissance, Chris Stapleton; more September events

------- Shaniquah Gabino — Times Herald-Record.
 If you have an event to submit, email Shaniquah Gabino at sgabino@th-record.com.
 Award-winning singer-songwriter Chris Stapleton will be at Bethel Woods Sept.
-23. While Stapleton has written hits for various artists, he officially stepped into the limelight in 2015 with his debut album, "Traveller."
-Some of his hits include "Drunkard's Prayer," "Whiskey and You" and the song well known for a cover, "Tennessee Whiskey."
-General gates open at 5:30 p.m., the show begins at 7 p.m.www.northwestgeorgianews.com
+23. While Stapleton has written hits for various artists, he officially stepped into the limelight in 2015 with his debut album, “Traveller.”
+Some of his hits include “Drunkard’s Prayer,” “Whiskey and You” and the song well known for a cover, “Tennessee Whiskey.”
+General gates open at 5:30 p.m., the show begins at 7 p.m.www.recordonline.com

 Comments / 0